 Chicano Movement: Mexican American individuals and organizations across the country united for the common purpose of increasing educational opportunities, workers’ rights for farm laborers, land allocation, and resources to Mexican American communities.

 Chinese: A person from China, or the written language of China and Taiwan.
 The spoken language is Mandarin.
 It is not a synonym for a Chinese American.

 Christianity: Began as a breakaway sect of Judaism about 2000 years ago.
 The two religions share the same history up to the time of Jesus Christ.
 Christians believe in original sin and that Jesus died in the place of humanity to save humans from that sin.
 They believe in heaven and that those who repent their sins before God will join him in heaven.

-Civil Rights: Political, social and economic legal rights are responsibilities guaranteed by the government.
+Civil Rights: Political, social and economic legal rights guaranteed by the government.
 The rights of personal liberty guaranteed to U.S. citizens by the 13th and 14th amendments to the Constitution and by acts of congress.
 The Civil Rights Movement refers to the struggles of African Americans.

-Classism: Biased attitudes and beliefs that result in, and help to justify, unfair treatment of individuals or groups because of their socioeconomic grouping.
+Classism: Biased attitudes and beliefs that result in and help to justify unfair treatment of individuals or groups because of their socioeconomic grouping.
 “Classism” can also be expressed as public policies and institutional practices that prevent people from breaking out of poverty rather than ensuring equal economic, social, and educational opportunities.